 So when we talk about becoming a great architect, we could be talking about achieving greatness in either a temporal or a symbolic sense.
 The presidents of associations, and those who sit on government boards, are not necessarily those who win the design awards or who end up in the history books.
 They look more like René than Corbu.

 And those who end up in the history books won't often be found wandering society's corridors of power.
 They are usually having too much fun designing to sit all day in meetings.
 They don't want fancy titles (Director of this, Head of that, Advisor to, Professor of, Chairman of so-and-so).
 The architects interested in temporal power could produce a CV in a flash, listing all their commissions and appointments, for forty or fifty pages.
 Probably show you photos of them with the Spice Girls, too.
 Not so the heroics.
 They wouldn't know what a CV was.

 The secret is class, but of the right sort.
 Not money, but symbols.
-Read about how Zaha Hadid did it here.
+Read about how Dame Zaha did it here.